kosyakovr/ng-select-autocloser/src/app/ng-select-autocloser/readme.md

   - scroll position already at the bottom but user still scrolls to bottom.
   - no parent container with scroll for active ng-select.

+On other side, no scroll - no issue with dropdown position :-)

 ## Base class NgSelectAutocloserBaseComponent